cloudnative-pg/cloudnative-pg.github.io/content/blog/contributor-highlight-philippe-scorsolini/index.md

 His first contribution to the project was small, just adding a name to the metrics port to allow it to be easily discovered by the Prometheus operator.
-The next one was more interesting since Philippe was one of the people introducing the current framework used to parse Postgres logs and output them in JSON.
+The next one was more interesting: Philippe was one of the people introducing the current framework used to parse Postgres logs and output them in JSON.
 If he could ask for one thing to be improved in CloudNativePG, it would have to be the Pooler resource.
 "Through the years,